 Some older instruments have unusual mechanical features or are made out of atypical material like unfamiliar wood, metal, plastic or hard rubber.
 When historic instruments are restored it needs to be decided if they should be restored historically correct or with a certain musical capability in mind.
 There is no right or wrong, it is a question of opinion.
-For an heirloom or collector they definitely have value.
+For an heirloom or collector, they definitely have value.

 Instruments built before 1954, often have completely cylindrical bores which make them harder to play in tune, particularly in the upper register.
 These are usually not the best instruments for beginners.
 Inheriting an old instrument from your grandparents is great, but it should be seen as an heirloom and not one for a beginner to play.

 It is important, however, to distinguish between worn out and old instruments.
 We often come across instruments in which the plating is completely gone, the keys arent working, the wood is cracked or pads are missing or eaten by insects.
-As irreparable as these instruments may seem, sometimes they can be brought beautifully back to life.
+As to irreparable as these instruments may seem, some times they can be brought beautifully back to life.
 Consider allowing us to inspect your older instrument to see if it may still have excellent potential.